May Matar

 May Matar (مي مطر) is an Arabic singer, composer, and director.
 She was born in Kfaraakka, Lebanon, on October 8, 1987.
-Her debut single and music video "El Kawn Zghir" was released in 2007 and won an award from the Belorussian Academy in 2008.
+Her debut single and music video "El Kawn Zghir" was released in 2007 and won an award from the Belarusian Academy in 2008.
 The same year, she released "Eh Gharali", which she composed and recorded alone.
 The song was well received and exceeded the success of her debut, reaching Melody's Top 20.
 "Ma fi Hada," written by Nizar Francis and composed by Samir Sfeir was released in 2009, and reached number one.
 The following year, she released "Metlak Mesh Ayzin", which was directed by Ziad Najjar.
 This song won the Best Social Song and Video Clip Award.

 In 2018, after her husband's death, May performed a live concert at Gemmayze, where she released her first live-recorded album Kel shi bi zakerni fik on the label Anghami.
 She donated the proceeds from the concert to the Kids First Association.
 After taking a five-year break from video making, Matar published a single titled " Bla7za w Yawm", which was directed by Elie Berbary and reached the top five.

 During the COVID-19 pandemic, Matar released her music video "Wahidi", which was directed by Valentina El khawand.
 "Wahidi" reached number one in Lebanon, Jordan, Palestine and Australia, and was one of the top hits in seven countries in the MENA region.